brayschurman/cozi/README.md

-# COZI
+# Cozi

-Cozi is a chrome extension that contains audio for studying, productivity, and creativity.
+A chrome extension that contains audio based on science for studying, productivity, and creativity.